Green-Software-Foundation/scer/SPEC.md

 SCER labels shall be uncluttered and have a clear and simple design that Shall be easily understood.

 ### Ease of Verification
-The SCER label Shall make it easy for a consumer of a software application to be able to verify any claims made.
+The SCER label Shall make it easy for a consumer of a software application to verify any claims made.

-Consumers should have all the information they need in order to verify any claims made in the label and to ensure the undering calcualtion methodology or any related specification have been followed accurately.
+Consumers should have all the information they need to verify any claims made on the label and to ensure the underlying calculation methodology or any related specification has been followed accurately.

 ### Accessible
-The SCER label and format shall be accessible to and meet accessibilty specifications
+The SCER label and format shall be accessible to and meet accessibility specifications.

 ### Language
-The SCER label Should be written using the Engline language and alphabet, understanding the SCER label should not require you to learn another language.
+The SCER label Should be written using the English language and alphabet.

 ## Calculation Methodology